Coined Cuisine

 Ingredients

-• Lemons - Trust me - fresh lemons are your friend for this recipe!
-We're going to get our money's worth by juicing the lemons as well as zesting the peels for an extra pop of flavor.
+• Lemons - Trust me... fresh lemons are your friend for this recipe!
+We're going to get our money's worth by juicing the lemons as well as zesting the peels for an extra pop of citrus flavor.

 • Blueberries - You can use fresh or frozen (unthawed) berries.
-Be sure to wash them thoroughly; and distribute them through the batter as evenly as possible.
+Be sure to wash and dry the fresh ones thoroughly; and distribute them through the batter as evenly as possible.

 • Homemade Lemon Glaze - We're going to make a quick homemade glaze using lemon juice, lemon zest, and confectioner's sugar.
 It's super easy, and adds a great texture and flavor to the top of our cake!